model-checking/cbmc-training/docs/src/cbmc/overview/README.md

 # CBMC proofs

-This chapter goes into greater detail on how to use CBMC on harder examples to check more things.
+This chapter goes into greater detail on how to use CBMC on more realistic examples.

 We assume that you are familiar with using CBMC on [simple examples](debugging.md).